Nikolice/Learn-you-a-Haskell-for-great-good/01_starting_out/05_im_a_list_comprehension.md

 [[2, 2, 4], [2, 4, 6, 8], [2, 4, 2, 6, 2, 6]]
 ```

-You can write list comprehensions across *several* lines.
-So if you're not in `GHCI`, it's better to split longer list comprehensions across multiple lines; especially – if they're nested.
+You – can write list comprehensions across *several* lines.
+So, if you're not in `GHCI` – it's better to split longer list comprehensions (across – multiple lines); especially – if they're *nested*.